kadaster-labs/sensrnet-sync/README.md

 ## Getting Started

-The stack can be ran using docke.
+The stack can be ran using docker.

 ### Prerequisities